 After continuous missile attacks from Hamas, Israel fought back.
 What was the public outcry?
 How horrible Israel was.
 The ensuing buildup of hatred and animosity rises.

 A recent majority vote in the UN gave the Palestinians statehood.
-While this maybe a symbolic gesture but watch as many attempt, through violent means, to eliminate Israel as a nation/state, and claim Jerusalem/Palestine as their capital.
-Mohamed Morsi of Egypt has already made the assertion that Jerusalem will be Egypt’s capital, and Mahmoud Ahmadinejad, the current president of Iran, has proclaimed that Israel will be wiped off the map.
+While this may be a symbolic gesture but watch as many attempt, through violent means, to eliminate Israel as a nation/state, and claim Jerusalem/Palestine as their capital.
+Mohamed Morsi of Egypt has already made the assertion that Jerusalem will be Egypt’s capital, and Mahmoud Ahmadinejad, the current president of Iran (at the time of this publication), has proclaimed that Israel will be wiped off the map.

 What is my point?

 God is placing his two witnesses right in the midst of this chaos.
 Of course they (the Muslims) will try, on a daily basis, to kill them.
 Angry at the Jews, and angry at God, people from every nation will try to kill “God’s” representatives.